 Dale Travis has become one of the most sought after bass-baritones in America today.
 With a repertoire encompassing 50 roles in a wide variety of styles from Mozart, Donizetti and Rossini to Strauss, Puccini and Wagner, Mr. Travis has been a frequent guest artist at the most prestigious opera companies in the world, including the Metropolitan Opera, the Lyric Opera of Chicago, the San Francisco Opera, Houston Grand Opera, Washington Opera, Los Angeles, Santa Fe Opera Festival, Opera Colorado, Spoleto Festival USA, the Saito Kinen Music Festival, Teatro Regio in Torino, Teatro Carlo Felice in Genoa, the Berlin Komische Oper, and the New Israeli Opera in Tel Aviv.
-Most recently he returned to Glimmerglass Opera for The Barber of Seville, West Side Story, and Silent Night., San Francisco Opera for the Sacristan in Tosca, and Benoit/Alcindoro in La Boheme, the Minnesota Opera for Nino Rota’s The Straw Hat, and Santa Fe Opera as Don Alfonso in Cosi fan Tutte.
-This season he debuts Atlanta Opera and Virginia Opera as Don Magnifico in La Cenerentola.
-Other future engagements include a return to San Francisco Opera, Dallas Opera, and Tokyo for the role of Frank in Die Fledermaus.
+Most recently he returned to Glimmerglass Opera for The Barber of Seville, West Side Story, and Silent Night., San Francisco Opera for the Sacristan in Tosca, and Benoit/Alcindoro in La Boheme, ,the Minnesota Opera for Nino Rota’s The Straw Hat, and Santa Fe Opera as Don Alfonso in Cosi fan Tutte, and the Atlanta Opera and Virginia Opera as Don Magnifico in La Cenerentola.
+Future engagements include a return to San Francisco Opera, Metropolitan Opera, and Tokyo for the role of Frank in Die Fledermaus.

 In recent seasons Mr. Travis returned to the Lyric Opera of Chicago for Tosca and The Merry Widow, Santa Fe Opera for The Magic Flute and Albert Herring, the San Francisco Opera for The Marriage of Figaro and The Makropoulos Case, Teatro dell’ Opera in Rome for A View from the Bridge, Opera Colorado for La Cenerentola, St. Louis for Daughter of the Regiment and the Makropoulos Case at the Metropolitan Opera.
 Other engagements within the past few years include a return to the Santa Fe Opera for Tosca, Arabella, and La Traviata, La Boheme for the Lyric Opera of Chicago, the sacristan in Tosca for San Francisco Opera, the Mikado in Kansas City, Santa Fe Opera for Le Nozze di Figaro, Traviata, and Grand Duchess, Arabella with Minnesota Opera, and Tosca with Austin Lyric Opera